dkehres/SADS-Capstone-Project/README.md

 The current version of the SADS tool includes nine different functions that can be called from the CLI.
 The first four of these functions are specific to Dynamical Systems, whereas the last five commands are more generic string manipulation commands.
 These functions include:

-Shift Maximality
+-Shift Maximality

-Cutting Times
+-Cutting Times

-Word Count
+-Word Count

-Star Product
+-Star Product

-Concatenation
+-Concatenation

-Insertion
+-Insertion

-Substitution
+-Substitution

-Compare
+-Compare

-Alphabet Definition and Derivation
+-Alphabet Definition and Derivation

 The syntax, as well as example input/output for these functions are detailed below.